alicevillar/sfa_api/README.md

 ![print](/readme_img/swagger_print_microservice.PNG)

-:large_blue_circle: WEB INTERFACE
+:large_blue_circle: WEB INTERFACE (to be developed in the near future!)

-The Web Interface was built with HTML/CSS and Javascript.
-It is only aimed to show our microservice working in a different environment.
+The Web Interface was built with HTML/CSS and Javascript and our future goal is to give it an additional feature: users will be able to automaticaly change users' wallpaper with [Python](https://stackoverflow.com/questions/1977694/how-can-i-change-my-desktop-background-with-python)

- > :radio_button: FEATURES:
-> * :arrow_forward: download images from APOD (user can download images with a demo key)
-> * :arrow_forward: automaticaly change users' wallpaper with [Python](https://stackoverflow.com/questions/1977694/how-can-i-change-my-desktop-background-with-python)

 ## 3.1.
 How to use SFA